It's not French, and there's no cabbage (choux) involved.

 Cook the bacon in a little olive oil until lightly browned.

-add the onion, celery, and bell pepper.
-Add the salt, pepper, piment, and thyme flowers; cook until the vegetables are soft, about 10 minutes.
+Add the onion, celery, bell pepper, and shrimp.
+Add the salt, pepper, chili, and thyme; cook until the vegetables are soft, about 10 minutes.

 Add the corn kernels and garlic and cook for about 10 minutes.
 Add the grated tomatoes, reduce the heat, and simmer for another 5 minutes.